 - foster parents who work

 Families in other circumstances may also qualify for a child care subsidy.
-Contact us (by phone at 607-274-5612 or email) to find out how we can help!
+Contact us by phone at (607) 274-5612 or email to find out how we can help!
+(If you have not heard back from us within 24 hours, please call at (607) 274-5612 for assistance.)

 The minimum weekly family share is generally $1.00; however, some households' circumstances exempt them from paying any family share at all.
 Some examples are: families that are homeless, have child protective/preventive cases, or have only temporary custody/guardianship of a child.